-- Once a domestic relations status action has been commenced, the court has the power to issue a temporary order or orders relating to finances, children, personal property, real property, use and possession of the marital or domestic partnership residence, and other relief as to the court seems just and proper.
+- Once a divorce has been commenced, the court has the power to issue a temporary order or orders relating to finances, children, personal property, real property, use and possession of the marital or domestic partnership residence, and other relief as to the court seems just and proper.

 - The court can also issue restraining orders which are based upon more urgent facts and circumstances than the aforesaid Temporary Orders, such as an order barring a party from certain premises, including the domestic partnership or marital residence, orders to prevent abuse, and orders precluding a party from removing the child(ren) from the state or a particular locality.